Five Per Cent for Nothing: Performance

 Yes did not perform "Five per Cent for Nothing" on its concert tour following the album's release, and as Bruford left the band before it toured in support of its next album, it was not part of setlists for those shows either.
 In 2014, after the band had gone through numerous personnel changes, it performed the piece live when, as part of its tour in support of Heaven & Earth, Squire's final album before his death the following year, it performed Fragile and Close to the Edge in their entirety.

 "It's a decidedly tricky piece", Howe recalls in his 2020 memoir, All My Yesterdays.
-Of all the classic Yes songs, he found it the most challenging to play.
+Of all the songs on the tour, he found it the most challenging to play.
 Alan White, who had taken over from Bruford and remained Yes's drummer until his death in 2022, was unable to adapt a groove of his own.
 During rehearsals, "you might have heard us struggling with this oddball musical animal that had never been played on stage by us or, presumably, anyone else.
 That was forty-two years of not being played on stage."
 He believes the reason for that is that it only made sense to do so if the band was playing the entire album from which it came.

 Howe said the secret to playing it successfully was to finish together.
 During rehearsals he kept close track of the beat count and would cue the rest of the band to it by dropping his guitar's headstock.
 Even with that, it took considerable practice for all four musicians to end on the same beat.

 Reuses

-In 1993 the Jungle Brothers hip hop group sampled "Five per Cent for Nothing" for "Troopin' on the Down Low", an unreleased track recorded during their sessions for J Beez wit the Remedy.
+In 1993, the Jungle Brothers hip hop group sampled "Five per Cent for Nothing" for "Troopin' on the Down Low", an unreleased track recorded during their sessions for J Beez wit the Remedy.

 Ten years later, Steve Howe's son Virgil chose "Five per Cent for Nothing" as one of the less well-known Yes tracks he remixed in modern techno style for Yes Remixes.
 His remix lasts four minutes and 40 seconds, seven times the length of the original track, with excerpts over a different drum track complemented by electronic sounds and vocal effects.